Leafy greens pesto using spinach, arugula, and/or watercress is a lighter, greener sauce for pasta, potatoes, and more.

 For this recipe I recommend baby spinach, arugula, watercress, or a combination.
 My favorite way to make this is half and half with the spinach and one of the others, which add a peppery flavor to the dish.

-Though this pesto makes a lovely uncooked sauce for summer pasta, don’t stop there.
+More ways to use this pesto: Though this pesto makes a lovely uncooked sauce for summer pasta, don’t stop there.
 Try it as a tasty topping for sautéed potatoes or as an offbeat dressing for potato salad, ladled onto cooked grains, or as a garnish for cold soups.
-Recipe adapted from the forthcoming 5-Ingredient Vegan (2019) by Nava Atlas.

 - 10 to 12 ounces pasta, your favorite shape (see notes)